MichaelJMarsh/simply-news/README.md

 1. Launch the app to view the latest articles.
 2. Tap an article to read a text-focused view.
-3. Save (favorite) the article locally by tapping the Save icon.
+3. Save (favorite) the article locally by tapping the Save floating action button or favorite icon button.
 4. Enjoy automatic refresh via the background service, or manually trigger a refresh (if pull-to-refresh is implemented).

 ---

 ## Testing

-• Unit tests are located in the test/ directory.
+    •	Unit tests are located in the `test/` directory.
     •	Run tests with:

 ```bash
 flutter test